DISYRE: Diffusion-Inspired SYnthetic REstoration for Unsupervised Anomaly Detection: Experiments

 We evaluated single-step restorations to localize anomalies as a function of $t$, \emph{i.e.}, $\| x - P(x,t) \|$.
 We also evaluated our cumulative multi-step restoration strategy using different $step\_size$ settings.
 Results are included in Table~\ref{tab:ablation}.
 Additionally, Fig.~\ref{fig:profiles} compares single-step restoration AP with cumulative multi-step restoration performance.

 Finally, Table~\ref{tab:main} compares our results with baseline UAD methods from~\cite{UPD}.
 For our method DISYRE we report mean metrics for four training runs with multi-step restoration and $step\_size = 25$.
 In addition to our method we also evaluate the method from~\cite{MOOD22}, included in the table as \textit{MOOD22}.
 Note that this approach uses the same synthetic anomaly generation process but binary cross-entropy with $\alpha$ as soft target.
 When implementing this baseline we use the same network architecture without conditioning on $t$.
-Note that ATLAS evaluation for DISYRE and MOOD22 includes the ATLAS 655 samples while other methods compared in~\cite{UPD} were evaluated in a subset of 220 samples.
-Given the large sample sizes we do not expect this to produce significant biases in our quantitative evaluation.

 {AP\textsubscript{i}} [5]{}